ehmicky/autoserver/docs/logging.md

 # Console

-Events are also printed on the console.
+Logs are also printed on the console.

 They are be colorized, if the terminal supports it.

-The console does not contain all the information the event payload does, and is not as structured, so is only meant as a quick debugging tool.
+The console does not contain all the information the other log providers do, and is not as structured, so is only meant as a development helper.